 8(a) STARS II Frequently Asked Questions (FAQs)

 Yes, based on Section 8(a) of the Small Business Act (15 U.S.C.
-637 and FAR 19.8), you may award task orders under the $4 Million competitive threshold on a sole-source basis.
+637 and FAR 19.8), you may award task orders at or under the $4 Million competitive threshold on a sole-source basis.
 We also call this a directed order.
 Contract holders may take advantage of this unique provision based on self-marketing efforts or past performance.

 You must give all contract holders within a functional area fair opportunity to compete when requirements exceed the $4 Million competitive threshold in accordance with FAR 16.

 In general, you need to follow these steps:

 8(a) STARS II offers the unique opportunity to contract with highly qualified 8(a) small, disadvantaged businesses.
 Using GWACs is a faster alternative to time-consuming and costly full and open competitions.
 We also offer training and customer service to help you with contracting rules and regulations.

 GWACs are for information technology and IT-related services.
 You can also buy hardware, software and related supplies as part of an integrated solution.
 Leasing is prohibited under GSA's GWACs.

 GSA will review your task order or modification requirements for free to make sure the scope of your task order is compatible with the scope of our GWACs — we call this a scope compatibility review, and it takes approximately two to five business days.

 New task orders may be issued between August 31, 2016 and August 30, 2021.
 Order performance may go through August 30, 2024.